 Labs are generally scheduled a week before an assignment is due.
 See the schedule below.
-Labs will be used to work on the assignment and receive help if necessary. jGRASP and NetBeans are available on the lab computers.
+We may have other labs as time allows.
+Labs will be used to work on the assignment and receive help if necessary. jGRASP and NetBeans are available on the BSA lab computers.
+If you elect not to attend labs, please do not expect me to help you during office hours.
+If you do go to labs and need more help, feel free to come to my office.
+But I have many students and I am making time for you during class, so please use this time if you need it.